apache/shenyu-website/content/en/projects/shenyu/deployment-package/index.md

 ---
-title: Source Code Deployment
+title: Binary Packages Deployment
 keywords: Apache ShenYu Deployment
-description: Source Code Deployment
+description: Binary Packages Deployment
 ---

-This article introduces the deployment of the `Apache ShenYu` gateway using the source code.
+This article introduces the deployment of the `Apache ShenYu` gateway using the binary packages.

 ### Start Apache ShenYu Admin